Marsh-ops/TrialTask/README.md

 - Implement UI state for **Monthly vs Annual**
 - Selected option must be visually highlighted
-- This selection must be persisted and available on the checkout page
+- This selection must be persisted and available on the cart/checkout page

 ---